Genetic Alliance UK - Views & Policy:

 The HFEA also regulate the provision and providers of Preimplantation Genetic Diagnosis (PGD) and Preimplantation Tissue Typing (PTT) [link to PGD and PTT section on Diagnosis and Screening page].
 PGD and PTT can only be offered to couples if the HFEA has granted a licence for the condition to be screened for before implantation.
 For PGD, once the condition has been considered by the HFEA’s licensing committee, any couple can use PGD to screen for the condition they could pass on to their child.
 For PTT, the HFEA considers each case individually.

-You can see the list of conditions that have been licensed here and you can see the list of conditions awaiting approval here; Genetic Alliance UK submits its opinion during the licensing process for most of the conditions considered for licensing.
+You can see the list of conditions that have been licensed here; Genetic Alliance UK submits its opinion during the licensing process for most of the conditions considered for licensing.